 Sani Dental Group is the largest dental clinic in the city of Los Algodones and has 3 clinics throughout the city, each with its own team of professionals, its own dental laboratory, and much more.

 Our dental clinic has a true interest in our patients; we have more than 3 decades of assisting and preventing oral diseases, come to our facilities to take care of their dental needs.

 Our more than 30 professionals, are capable of helping you with all sorts of oral problems, everything from a basic routine teeth check-up to an advanced “complex” dental surgery.

 In addition, our dental group is one of the most recognized in the country.

-Sani Dental Group is recognized by numerous media networks and the NPR even made a special report.
+Numerous media networks and the NPR recognize Sani Dental Group and even made a special report.
 Visit the city of Los Algodones and see what the city has to offer you!